 This is a brief introduction to how camping helps and promotes family bonding.
-Not only the bonding between parent and child but the whole family including siblings, cousins, grandparents, aunts and uncles, and maybe even the family pet.
+Not only the bonding between parent and child but between individual family members.
+The whole family can benefit from this time spent together.
+Including siblings, cousins, grandparents, aunts and uncles, and maybe even the family pet.
 The bonding process between family members is more focused when you are spending more time with each other in such close proximity and working together to get tasks and activities done.

-People are forever changing and being able to get away together can sometimes be what is need to reconnect with each other again.
+People are forever changing.
+Being able to get away together can sometimes be what is needed to reconnect with each other again.

 Camping has been a family tradition for some families going back a few generations while for others it is a newly found holiday treat.
-Some people are turning to camping holidays due to the increasing costs of holidaying abroad and the heightened targeting of airports and holiday destinations.
+Some people are turning to camp holidays due to the increasing costs of holidaying abroad.

 I myself have thoroughly enjoyed camping over the years both with and without family.
 I never camped as a child with my parents, which looking back is a real shame.
 I feel this is possibly due to my dad dying when I was 10 and my mum left on her own with 4 children, with me being the eldest and youngest just under a year.
 Dad enjoyed doing outdoor activities with us kids and feel this would have possibly have been something we would have done as a family had he not died.

 However, as I have grown older and the next generation has come along, camping with the kids has become a regular thing.
-As I have continued to camp my brothers and sister also started to come along and now are keen campers themselves with ever-growing lists of equipment and knowledge.
+As I have continued to camp my brothers and sister also started to come along.
+Now they are keen campers themselves with ever-growing lists of equipment and knowledge.
 And, the best thing of all?
 The kids absolutely love it!

 From the start of the holiday until the end there are always ways where you may be naturally bonding and areas where you as an adult can help encourage it further.
 If you chose to include the children in the decision of where you will camp and early discussions about the holiday not only will the kids feel included but this can also be a time of real family bonding?
-By allowing the kids to be part of the decision and planning process you allow them to feel included and you can get a real sense of who they are by the places they would like to go or the activities they would like for when they are away.
+By allowing the kids to be part of the decision and planning process you allow them to feel included.
+You can get a real sense of who they are by the places they would like to go.
+Even the activities they would like to try while they are away.

 Even kids as young as 5-6 years can help at this point, a simple task of holding the tent pegs and following you or passing pieces of equipment means they get to do their bit.
 Older children can help by getting their beds/bedding out and put in place or maybe even go off and fetch the drinking and cooking water that you will need.